The saturation property for refined Littlewood-Richardson coefficients: Abstract

 \section{Abstract}

-Given partitions $\lmn$ with at most $n$ nonzero parts and a permutation $w \in S_n$, the refined Littlewood-Richardson coefficient $c_{\lambda \mu}^\nu(w)$ is the multiplicity of the irreducible $GL_n \complex$ module $V(\nu)$ in the so-called Kostant-Kumar submodule $K(\lambda, w, \mu)$ of the tensor product $V(\lambda) \otimes V(\mu)$.
-We derive a hive model for these coefficients and prove that the saturation property holds if $w$ is $312$-avoiding, $231$-avoiding or a commuting product of such elements.
-This generalizes the classical Knutson-Tao saturation theorem.
+Given dominant integral weights $\lmn$ of a finite-dimensional simple Lie algebra $\lie g$ and an element $w$ of its Weyl group, the refined tensor product multiplicity $c_{\lambda \mu}^\nu(w)$ is the multiplicity of the irreducible $\lie g$-module $V(\nu)$ in the so-called Kostant--Kumar submodule $K(\lambda, w, \mu)$ of the tensor product $V(\lambda) \otimes V(\mu)$.
+We derive properties of these coefficients in general type, including a Brauer--Klimyk type formula and restriction theorems.
+In type $A$, we obtain a hive model for the $\lrw$ and prove that the saturation and strong semigroup properties hold if the permutation $w$ is $312$-avoiding, $231$-avoiding, or a commuting product of such elements.
+This generalizes the classical Knutson--Tao saturation theorem.